 2) Quarantine Tank

-• It provides a stress free environment away from other fish.
+1. It offers a stress-free environment away from other fish.

-• You can treat sick fish with medications that are not safe for invertebrates.
+4. You can administer medications for sick fish that might not be safe for invertebrates.

-• It prevents potentially life-threatening diseases from entering your display tank and killing your other fish.
+5. It effectively blocks potentially fatal diseases from infiltrating your display tank and endangering other fish.

 3) Medicated Dip

-After drip acclimating your new fish, I would recommend using this two-step dip.
+Following the drip acclimation of your new fish, I suggest employing this two-step dipping process.

 V) Top 10 Beginner Saltwater Fish